Shepody National Wildlife Area

 Both the Germantown Marsh and New Horton sections were largely former lakes, bogs and salt marsh that many years ago had been drained and converted to farmland with the installation of dikes and aboiteau that held back tidal waters.
 Since being incorporated into the NWA these marshes have been restored, with the assistance of Ducks Unlimited Canada.
 By creating earth dikes, the marshes were shallowly flooded with fresh water to replace wetland habitat that was formerly lost.
 The Mary's Point section that is situated on the coast where Shepody and Chignecto Bay converge is comprised of a large salt marsh and a forested peninsula that extends out into Shepody Bay.
 This peninsula is made up of a sand/gravel beach, sand dunes, rocky cliffs and inter-tidal ledges.
 Mary's Point has a rich human history and in the mid to late 19th century supported a small community centred around the quarrying of sandstone.
 The adjacent rich mudflats (not currently part of the NWA) support marine algae and abundant invertebrates that make this section so important to foraging and roosting shorebirds during their southern migration.

 The impounded wetlands of Shepody NWA provide important production, staging and migration habitat for waterfowl including American Black Duck, Green-winged Teal, Blue-winged Teal and Ring-necked Duck.
 The freshwater wetlands further provide some of the best nesting habitat in the Atlantic Provinces for a variety of marsh birds such as the Pied-billed Grebe, American Bittern, and Sora.
 The salt marshes support staging and migration habitat for waterfowl with the inter-tidal mud flats and gravel beaches providing migration habitat for shorebirds including the Black-bellied and Semipalmated Plovers among others.
 The dominant species is the Semipalmated Sandpiper which roosts on the beach at Mary's Point in the thousands during peak migration.
 Mary's Point, along with adjacent Ha Ha Bay, is also a site in the Western Hemispheric Shorebird Reserve Network (WHSRN).
-Environment Canada administers a self interpreting visitor centre at Marys Point; open weekdays throughout July and August.
+Environment and Climate Change Canada administers a self interpreting visitor centre at Marys Point; open weekdays throughout July and August.